Is Munich safe to visit? A comprehensive safety guide

 The first peak season of the year starts in summer, which is ideal for warm-weather travelers.
 The crowds return in large numbers again in September for the oldest and largest festival in Munich, the Oktoberfest, which attracts around 6 million guests each year.
 The last peak season of the year is around Christmas, when Munich welcomes thousands of visitors eager to see the Christmas markets.

 But is Munich safe for tourists?
 The answer is yes.
 Munich is a very safe city where violent crime is rare.
-However, reckless tourists can fall victim to petty crimes and scams, mainly pickpocketing.
+There is however the occasional petty crime.

 To prevent such incidents from occurring, you should always leave important documents in a safe place and avoid carrying valuables with you.
 We recommend storing your luggage safely with Bounce luggage storage in Munich.
 That way, you can wander around this lovely city without worry.